Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

             .. image:: ../images/mobile-wallet/add-baker-submit-mw.png

-        8. The Mobile Wallet shows that the transaction has been submitted to the chain.
+        8. The wallet shows that the transaction has been submitted to the chain.
 Tap **Finish**.
 Once the transaction is approved, the active baker screen appears where you have the possibility to update baker settings.

             .. image:: ../images/mobile-wallet/add-baker-finish-mw.png